NelisW/my3D-Trium/building/Trium-build.md

 The thermistor wires are the thin red en black wires coming up one of the towers.
 - Measure the resistance (should be 100 kOhm before plugging in) between the two wires to verify that the connections are still intact.
 - Try to keep the wires twisted all the way to the connector.
-- Pass the thermister wires under the Arduino and stepper extender boards to keep the wires away from the stepper driver wires.
+- Pass the thermistor wires under the Arduino and stepper extender boards to keep the wires away from the stepper driver wires.
 - Plug the wire into the T1 connection on the RAMPS board (the middle pair of the six pins).
 Polarity is not important.
 - Keep the wires clear from the stepper motor gear.